damianhakert/damianhakert.github.io/source/_posts/2015-01-12-gitlab-community-forum.markdown

 Over the past two years, the community around GitLab has thrived and new contributors appear every day.

-Although there are a lot of ways to [communicate][] with each other, we lack a central place to discuss, without relying on third party applications.
+Although there are a lot of ways to [communicate][help] with each other, we lack a central place to discuss, without relying on third party applications.

 Today we present you the [GitLab Community Forum][forum].
 A new home to share, ask and discuss everything related to GitLab!